kwilhelm1967/LocalPasswordVault/docs/DEVELOPER_HANDOFF.md

 **Note:** This system uses HMAC-SHA256 signed license files (not JWT tokens) for offline validation.

+**100% Offline Promise:** After license activation, the user's application sends ZERO data to any external service.
+No APIs, no tracking, no telemetry, no data collection.
+All validation is local.

 ---

 ## Phase 1: Backend Deployment